-Doctor's Notes on Blood in the urine
+Doctor's Notes on Blood in the Urine (Hematuria)

 Blood in the urine (hematuria) has many possible causes, including certain medications (such as aspirin, heparin, and penicillin), kidney stones, kidney disease, urinary tract infections (UTIs), enlarged prostate, blood diseases, injury to the urinary tract, blood disorders such as sickle cell disease, strenuous exercise, and some cancers.
 Any instance of blood in the urine should be evaluated by a doctor.

 Blood in the urine is a symptom of many different conditions.
-In some cases the blood in the urine may be visible to the naked eye and in other instances it may only be detected through microscopic examination of the urine.
-Blood in the urine may occur on its own or may accompany other symptoms.
+In some cases the blood may be visible to the naked eye and in other instances it may only be detected through microscopic examination of the urine.
+Blood in the urine may occur on its own or accompany other symptoms.
 Other symptoms that may accompany blood in the urine include painful urination, a need to urinate frequently or urgently, pus in the urine, and flank or abdominal pain.

 Urinary Tract Infection QuizQuestion

 How much urine does the average adult pass each day?See Answer